Text Copied

 You can manually ON/OFF the device with the switch widget.

-Note : When chosen Historical data, you can export data for your preferable period of days.
+Note : When choosing Historical data, you can export data for your preferable period of days.

 Note : Make sure the device you want to control is subscribed to the topic that has random data (ON / OFF or Open / Close).